Banner Health

 INSTALL

-Spinal tap, also known as lumbar puncture, is a procedure where a needle is placed between lumbar bones to remove cerebrospinal fluid for testing.
-This procedure can be used to help rule out infections around the brain and spinal cord, as well as to detect tumors and autoimmune diseases.
-This procedure may also be used to inject dye for x-ray tests, inject medications or relieve pressure in the head.
+A spinal tap, also known as a lumbar puncture, is a procedure where a needle is inserted between lumbar bones to remove cerebrospinal fluid (CSF) for analysis.
+This laboratory test helps diagnose conditions such as infectious diseases, multiple sclerosis and bacterial meningitis.
+It may also be used to detect abnormal levels of white blood cells in the spinal fluid, which can indicate infection or inflammation.
+Additionally, a spinal tap may be performed to inject dye for X-ray tests, administer medications or relieve pressure in the head.

-Since spinal tap involves two important areas, the brain and the spinal cord, it’s important to know the possible risk factors.
-Spinal tap or lumbar puncture risk factors can include:
+Since a spinal tap involves the brain and spinal cord, it’s important to know the possible risk factors.
+These may include:

-• Risk of infection due to opening where the needle entered
+• Risk of infection due to the needle insertion

 • Headaches caused by cerebrospinal fluid leaking